kboy-silvergym/ARKit-Emperor/README.md

 <img src="images/picture.gif" width=200>

-Place your pthoto into the picture frame.
+Place your photo into the picture frame.
 You can make picture frames on SceneKit.

 The code is [here](https://github.com/kboy-silvergym/ARKit-Emperor/tree/master/ARKit-Emperor/View/Picture)